mlaveaux/merc/crates/lts/README.md

 Added support for reading and writing LTSs in the BCG format from the [CADP](https://cadp.inria.fr/man/bcg.html) toolset.
-This requires CADP to be installed on the system and the `CADP` environment variable to be set, and it is enabled via the `merc_bcg_format` feature flag.
+This requires CADP to be installed on the system and the `CADP` environment variable to be set, and it is enabled via the `cadp` feature flag.

-Removed the `clap` dependency, this means that parsing of the `LtsFormat` enum must be handled separately.
+Added `clap` feature to conditionally enable the `clap` dependency to derive some convenience traits.

-Made the AUT format compliant with the original specification.
+Made the AUT format compliant with the actual specification.
 In particular, the internal action is now represented by `i` instead of `tau`.

 Introduce a proper `MultiAction` type to represent multi-actions as they are